The following persons are entitled to the covered services without having to pay:

 Examination, with dilation, of the inner eye and the retina is covered only for:

 - persons with myopia of 5 diopters or more

 The Société de l'assurance automobile du Québec charges for the eye examinations required to obtain a driver’s licence (commercial or emergency vehicle, bus and taxi).
 The Régie pays these costs for covered persons.

 To receive free of charge the insured services provided by an optometrist, just present your valid Health Insurance Card.
 If you are a recipient of last-resort financial assistance, you must also present your valid claim slip (carnet de réclamation).

 Visually impaired persons must register with an accredited rehabilitation centre.

 Services not covered

-There are certain services that must be paid by the insured person.
+The optometric services not specified in the Regulation respecting the application of the Health Insurance Act must be paid by the insured person.
 For example:

 - the purchase, fitting, and replacement of eyeglasses or contact lenses